PetteriAimonen/owon-xdm2041-info/fix_boot_problems/README.md

 After that, the files can be combined and the last 2 kB can be taken and combined with a working firmware file, available [here](https://jpa.kapsi.fi/stuff/other/owon_xdm2041_firmware.bin).

-**NOTE: This process is very much work-in-progress and while it has worked for several people already, it is not very easy to use.**